 Restaurants in Venice

-While Venice's cuisine can't compare with many other Italian destinations, it does have some wonderful restaurants featuring the cuisine of the Veneto.
+While Venice's cuisine can't quite compare with many other Italian destinations, the city does have some wonderful restaurants featuring the cuisine of the Veneto.
 Near the Rialto Bridge there is a string of restaurants with tables along the canal, where you can enjoy the quintessential Venetian practice of dining by the canal lights.
 The Dorsoduro area has the highest concentration of places where locals, especially students, go to eat.

 One of Venetian cuisine's most celebrated ingredients is cuttlefish, and its ink.
 This powerful black ink serves as an ingredient and a sauce in polenta (corn meal), risotto (rice), and pasta dishes.
 Despite the intensity in colour, the ink has an unexpectedly mild taste.
 Also popular in Venetian restaurants and bars is cicchetti (Italian tapas), which is usually made up of small servings of fish, little sandwiches, plates of olives, or even very small servings of regular full-course meals.